Beautiful, playful community center looking for a loving home!

 If you ever want to hear more about this model we put together (or if you think you might have a “forever home” in mind for this beauty), give us a call!
 We’d love to talk about it.

-Below are a few more of the renderings we had done; aren’t they gorgeous?
-We think they really capture the spirit of the place, the people, and the activities.
-Our good friend and a great artist, Bruce Bondy, drew these – he is one of the few rendering artists who still draws by hand; imagine that.
+In case you’re curious where our artistic renderings come from, our good friend and a great artist, Bruce Bondy, drew them – he is one of the few rendering artists who still draws by hand; imagine that.
+We think his work really captures the spirit of the place, the people, and the activities.
 Visit him at Bondy Studio to see more of his work.
 Thank you, Bruce!